emmahsax/github-pages-deploy-action/README.md

           name: site

       - name: Deploy 🚀
-        uses: JamesIves/github-pages-deploy-action@3.7.1
+        uses: emmasax4/github-pages-deploy-action@main
         with:
-          ACCESS_TOKEN: ${{ secrets.ACCESS_TOKEN }}
+          access_token: ${{ secrets.ACCESS_TOKEN }}
-          BRANCH: gh-pages
+          branch: gh-pages
-          FOLDER: "site" # The deployment folder should match the name of the artifact.
+          folder: "site" # The deployment folder should match the name of the artifact.
 Even though our project builds into the 'build' folder the artifact name of 'site' must be placed here.
 ```

 </p>